luroalfa/luroalfa/README.md

 - 🔭 Now I'm working in the framework of react.
 - 💬 Ask me about html, javascript, css, react js, photoshop, illustrator an figma.
 - 📫 How to contact me: rodriguezfallasluis@gmail.com.
-- ⚡ Curious fact: i like the music and sport.
+- ⚡ Curious fact: I like the music and sport.
 - [My official page](https://rodriguezfallasluis.com)